bball07/User-Guides/AI-Ethics-&-Responsible-Use-Guide.md

 ## Summary

 Ethical AI ensures that innovation and integrity move hand-in-hand.
-By centering fairness, transparency, and accountability, we can design systems that **empower rather than exploit** — using AI to **enhance equity, protect privacy, and strengthen human trust** in technology.
+By centering fairness, transparency, and accountability, we can design systems that **empower rather than exploit**, using AI to **enhance equity, protect privacy, and strengthen human trust** in technology.

 > Responsible AI isn’t just a best practice — it’s a moral obligation.